How to Calculate Load Test Target Numbers

 XLT requires a user count per test scenario alongside the arrival rate.

-This number of concurrent users is rather a result than an input value for the load model.
-The number is used to impose an upper limit to the number of concurrent users, which may help to restrict the total load on the system if you want to avoid an overload situation resulting from the feedback loop.
+This number of concurrent users is a result rather than an input value for the load model.
+The number is used to impose an upper limit on the number of concurrent users, which may help restrict the total load on the system if you want to avoid an overload situation resulting from the feedback loop.

 Calculation of Concurrent Users

-You have probably heard the term “Concurrent Users”.
-In the context of load and performance testing, this metric is often the measure of all things.
-At this point, we should clarify that the term “concurrent users” is pretty useless without a temporal dimension.
+You have probably heard the term “Concurrent Users.”
+In load and performance testing, this metric is often considered the measure of all things.
+At this point, we should clarify that the term “concurrent users” is quite useless without a temporal dimension.

-Let’s start the explanation with a couple of terms to help you understand what we’re going to talk about:
+Let’s start the explanation with a couple of terms to help you understand what we are going to talk about:

-• Visit: Occurs when a request is sent to a server and, as a response, the website you requested is displayed.
-Has a duration which starts with the first page view and ends with the last.
-Consists of one or more page views or page interactions.
+• Visit: Occurs when a request is sent to a server and, as a response, the requested website is displayed.
+It has a duration that starts with the first page view and ends with the last.
+It consists of one or more page views or page interactions.

-• Session: Technical term for a visit, basically the underlying implementation.
+• Session: A technical term for a visit, basically the underlying implementation.
 Visits and sessions are often used synonymously.

-• Page view or page impression: A single complete page delivered due to requesting an URL; in a world of Ajax, intermediate logical pages can be considered an impression or view.
-Can lead to further technical requests (HTML, CSS, JavaScript, images etc.)
+• Page view or page impression: A single complete page delivered due to an URL request; in a world of Ajax, intermediate logical pages can be considered an impression or view.
+It can lead to further technical requests (HTML, CSS, JavaScript, images, etc.).

-• Think time: Time period between two page views of a visit.
+• Think time: The time period between two page views of a visit.

-• Scenario: The course of a visit, basically a use case or test case.
+• Scenario: The course of a visit, essentially a use case or test case.

 • Concurrent User: That’s what we don’t know yet…

-We have defined a set of typical test scenarios above.
-Most of the time, we consider a scenario an isolated visit repeating the steps of the test case and thus using defined data (note that also random data is defined data).
+We defined a set of typical test scenarios above.
+Most of the time, we consider a scenario an isolated visit, repeating the steps of the test case and thus using defined data (note that random data is also defined data).
 Every visit or scenario consists of one or more page views with think times in between.

 Let’s look at the TBrowse scenario.
 We might have four page views here: